zzyzek/sandbox/notes/POMS-Future-Research.md

 of resolved regions around it, but maybe we can identify those and find a way to soften out of it.

+But this can maybe be avoided, or mitigated, if obstinate blocks that are trapped by resolved regions from other obstinate blocks through homogeneous regions by more highly weighting the homogeneous regions for softening.